Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Empirical Evaluation

 Here we evaluate the added value of this adaptation, as shown in Fig.~\ref{fig:Combine_score_kmeans_compare}.
 Evidently, the impact is minor (especially in the mid-shot regime).
 The reason is that the optimal threshold tends to be relatively low, resulting in a relatively modest count of predicted unseen instances.
 This count often pales in comparison to the actual prevalence of unseen classes within the test data.
 The underlying reason for this failure is the known property of deep models to be over-confident in their predictions.
 It is therefore hard to distinguish between seen and unseen classes based on the confidence threshold.

-\paragraph{Convergence time} As described in detail in Section~\ref{sec:ourmethod}, sometimes the SSL training, performed by our method, is stopped relatively early.
-This happens when the entropy loss suddenly declines sharply, and is usually correlated with small numbers of labeled examples per seen class.
+\myparagraph{Convergence time} As described in Section~\ref{sec:ourmethod}, sometimes the SSL training, performed by our method, is stopped relatively early.
+This happens when the new loss term $l_{kl}$ suddenly declines sharply, and is usually correlated with a small number of labeled examples per seen class.
 As a result, it so happens that our model needs much fewer epochs to converge, as compared to the original model that serves as its backbone, \flexmatch.
 This result is shown in Table~\ref{tab:convergence_epoch}.

-\paragraph{Additional results} Additional results, which strengthen the conclusions derived in this study, are shown in the Appendix.
-Specifically, Fig.~\ref{fig:2_labels_per_class_35_unseen_wrn_28_2_combine} shows results with 2 and 3 labeled examples per seen class.
-Fig.~\ref{fig:25_labels_per_class_10_unseen_wrn_28_8} shows results with only 10 missing classes, where the added value of our method is somewhat diminished but still significant.
-Results in the mid-range, with 50 labels per seen class, are shown in Fig.~\ref{fig:50_labels_per_class_45_unseen_wrn_28_2}.
-In all cases, we observe similar qualitative results to those reported above.